About the Contest

 Rules and Guidelines:

-A team consists of at least three students enrolled in the same school.
-Students can be in different grades, however the team must be all high school students (grades 9-12).
+A team consists of 3 to 10 students enrolled in the same school.
+Students can be in different grades, however, the team must be all high school students (grades 9-12).
 A teacher can serve as an advisor to the project, but all decision making and building should be done by the students.
 Students can either work on the machine at school or at home.

 Mechanical: The machine is a Rube Goldberg Machine and should be composed of every-day and recyclable materials.